sunnanxuan/sunnanxuan/README.md

 ## ✨ Final Thoughts

 I'm at the beginning of my tech journey, eager to learn, grow, and contribute.
-While I may not have a vast project portfolio yet, my enthusiasm for technology and problem-solving drives me forward.
+My enthusiasm for technology, problem-solving, and game development with Pygame drives me forward.
+The knowledge and skills I've gained from working with data science tools and solving LeetCode challenges have prepared me well for tackling complex problems.
 I look forward to the projects, challenges, and learning opportunities that lie ahead.